 Once the soil dries out, though, be sure to water.
 This plant isn’t quite as sensitive to overwatering as other succulents can be.

-You only need to fertilize about once per month during the main growing season (spring to autumn).
-Use a normal fertilizer that is well-balanced and apply it sparingly.
+You only need to fertilize this great bonsai tree about once per month during the main growing season (spring to autumn).
+Use a normal fertilizer that is well-balanced and apply it sparingly throughout the entire pot.

 Potting and Repotting

-You will need to repot your Portulacaria afra once every two years.
+You will need to repot your Portulacaria afra once every two years and make sure you use new bonsai soil mix every time.
 This should ideally be done in the spring.
 Place your new plant into a well-draining soil mixture.
+If you can, use soil that has a bit of calcined clay and pine bark in your bonsai pots.

 Although most bonsai plants benefit from a gentle watering after they have been repotted, this is not something you need to do with your Portulacaria afra.